 - Follow-up and report any behavioral incidents.

 Any individual subjected to inappropriate behavior by a cab driver may take action by contacting the Hillsborough County Public Transportation Commission.
 The alleged incident may be reported online via Hillsborough County or by calling (813) 272-5814.
-The Tampa Police Department, (813) 231-6130, and/or UT Campus Safety and Security should also be notified.
+The Tampa Police Department, (813) 231-6130, and/or UT Campus Safety should also be notified.

 You should be prepared to provide: